Lake Callabonna: Location and geography

+Hamilton Creek, an intermittent creek starting high in the Mawson Plateau, occasionally flows into the lake, after first deviating north east to Moolawatana Station, before swinging south-east.

 Protected area status

+The lake is a protected area.

 Strzelecki Regional Reserve

 The northern end of Lake Callabonna is within the boundary of the Strzelecki Regional Reserve.

 Lake Callabonna Fossil Reserve

-Lake Callabonna is the location of a site where the “articulated skeletons of Diprotodon,” an extinct genus of marsupial, were found in the late 19th century by the South Australian Museum.
-The site is considered to have “a very high palaeontological significance.”
-A fossil reserve was dedicated in 1901 under state law which currently in force as of 2002 as the Crown Lands Act 1929 with administrative responsibility lying with the South Australian Museum.
-In 2002, it pointed out that the lake received “negligible management effort as a Fossil Reserve under the Crown Lands Act 1929” and that proclamation under the National Parks and Wildlife Act 1972 may provide a higher level of protection against “degradation arising from uncontrolled access.”
-It was listed on the South Australian Heritage Register on 13 February 1997.
+Lake Callabonna is the location of a site where the articulated skeletons of Diprotodon, an extinct genus of marsupial, were found in the late 19th century by the South Australian Museum.
+The site is considered to have a very high palaeontological significance.
+A fossil reserve was dedicated in 1901 under state law, which is in force, as the Crown Lands Act 1929.
+Administrative responsibility lies with the South Australian Museum.

+The lake was listed on the South Australian Heritage Register in February 1997, for its palaeontological significance.

+In 2002, the museum pointed out that the lake received "negligible management effort as a Fossil Reserve under the Crown Lands Act 1929", and that proclamation under the National Parks and Wildlife Act 1972 may provide a higher level of protection against "degradation arising from uncontrolled access".